rezasf2010/task-management-app/README.md

 - clone the github repository from following link: https://github.com/rezasf2010/task-management-app.git

-- Install dependencies: After opening the project folder in your terminal, run the following command to install all the necessary packages running following code in terminal:
+- Install dependencies: After opening the project folder in your terminal, run the following command to install all the necessary packages:

 npm install

-- Run the development server: Once the installation is complete, run the following command to start the development server running following code in terminal:
+- Run the development server: Once the installation is complete, run the following command to start the development server:

 npm run dev